 Risk is a normal part of investing.
 However, it’s essential to understand what it means to your investment selections.
 Each of INPRS's investments has a designated level of risk associated with them, from low, medium and high risk.
 Risk, in investments, refers to anything that could negatively impact an investments’ value.
 In this case, INPRS uses the degree of fluctuation in the share price of the funds to categorize them based on risk.
 For example, a high risk fund is expected to have extremely wide fluctuations in share prices and may be appropriate for investors who have a long-term investment horizon or have an aggressive risk profile.
 For more information on investment risk, please visit the website of the Financial Industry Regulatory Authority.

-Changes began on July 1, 2019, and will be completed no later than Sept.
-30, 2019.
-These changes will take place over three months to better manage market risk associated with trading.
+Changes began on July 1, 2019, and are now complete.
+These changes took place over three months to better manage market risk associated with trading.
 As a member, you may or may not notice much of an immediate difference in your account.
 If you are closer to retirement age (55+) and are in the 2020, 2025 or Retirement Funds, it will be vital for you to review if the new fund allocation is in alignment with your goals.
-The best time for you to check this is after Sept.
-30, 2019; however, you can view our current allocation and future allocation in this PDF.

-If you do not have any of your money in one of INPRS's Target Date Funds, no changes will be made to your investments.
+If you do not have any of your money in one of INPRS's Target Date Funds, no changes have been made to your investments.
 However, now is a great time to review where you've got your money invested and to consider if a Target Date Fund is a place for even a portion of your balance.

 If you select investment options other than INPRS's Target Date Funds, we encourage you to monitor their performance regularly, making changes as needed to achieve your goals.
 If you don't have the time or desire to monitor and adjust your investment line-up regularly, Target Date Funds may be an option to consider.